 If you feel that visiting each and individual car mart is too tedious for you, you can pick up your phone and start calling from the used car dealership directory.
 Take note, very commonly the offered price over the phone is very lucrative but expect to see huge deductions from the original price when you drive your car down for the dealer to view.

 Alternatively, you can source for quotes at Motorist.sg.
-Your car details will be instantaneously sent to more than 100 used car dealership bosses and purchasers.
-Click here to explore.
+From the comfort of your own home, you will be able to receive guaranteed offers from more than 100 used car dealership bosses and purchasers.

 2: Viewing of your vehicle

 Now that you feel that the price obtained for your car is the ideal.
 Next step will be viewing of your vehicle.
 It is necessary for every used car dealer to view your vehicle before giving you a firm offer for your car.
 The interior and exterior of your vehicle will be inspected to see if there are any defects or signs of previous accidents.
 This is to ensure that the car is in a proper selling condition, any defects found that was not mentioned earlier will be subjected to deductions from the initially offered price.

 It is important to have a true and precise description of your vehicle condition so you do not see much discrepancy in the final vehicle offered price.
 And dealers usually mark-up their repair costs to obtain the best price for themselves.

 At Motorist.sg, we offer the service of sending a representative down during the viewing to ensure that the dealers only deduct a fair amount so that you get the best price out of your vehicle.

 3: Signing of documents